Library Policies for the Children’s Space

 World Language Books: Books in languages other than English.
 Appropriate for a variety of reading levels, depending on the title.

-Audio/Visual Materials: CD’s, DVD’s, and Audio Books, among other items.
+Audio/Visual Materials and more: CD’s, DVD’s, Audiobooks, LaunchPads, Board Games, Cake Pans and more!
 Appropriate for a variety of ages

 Parenting: Adult materials specifically to help parents